 Pursuant to the Ontario Energy Board Act, 1998 and Ontario Regulation 53/05, OPG receives OEB-authorized regulated prices for electricity generated from the Pickering and Darlington nuclear generating stations and the 54 hydroelectric facilities prescribed for rate regulation (collectively, prescribed facilities or regulated facilities).
-The results of these stations are reported under the Regulated - Nuclear Generation, Regulated - Nuclear Waste Management and Regulated - Hydroelectric segments.
-The OEB is an independent, quasi-judicial tribunal that regulates market participants in Ontario's natural gas and electricity industries, and reports to the Legislature of the Province through the Ontario Ministry of Energy.
+The operating results of the stations are reported under the Regulated - Nuclear Generation, Regulated - Nuclear Waste Management and Regulated - Hydroelectric segments.
+The OEB is an independent, quasi-judicial tribunal that regulates market participants in Ontario's natural gas and electricity industries, and reports to the Legislature of the Province through the Ontario Ministry of Energy, Northern Development and Mines.
 OPG is Ontario's only electricity generator subject to rate regulation by the OEB.

-Of OPG's 54 regulated hydroelectric facilities, 48 facilities were prescribed for rate regulation effective July 1, 2014 pursuant to a November 2013 amendment to Ontario Regulation 53/05.
+Of OPG's 54 regulated hydroelectric facilities, 48 facilities were prescribed for rate regulation effective July 1, 2014 pursuant to a November 2013 amendment to Ontario Regulation 53/05 under the Ontario Energy Board Act, 1998.
 The remaining six regulated hydroelectric facilities and the Pickering and Darlington nuclear generating stations have been subject to rate regulation by the OEB since 2008.